companieshouse/poc-docwars-structure/README.md

 You should now be able to view a live preview at http://localhost:4567.

-## Observations from POC
-### Concerns
-1. Storage of images (takes up space in git repo)
-2. Storage of attachments (such as draw.io information for reproducibility)
-3. No ability to write comments or like (likes arent widelty used in confluence)

-### Aditional notes
-1. Gone through the effort of copying confluence styling as close as I can.
-2. does a tool for exporting confluence pages to MD exist?

 ## More information

 *This is internal to companies house*